South Africa fire: What are Johannesburg's hijacked buildings?

 Following the exodus of businesses, the CBD became a no-go area with a reputation for crime and violence, and some buildings were reportedly abandoned by owners as rates owed to the council exceeded their value.

 Johannesburg city authorities began efforts to rejuvenate things more than a decade ago.
-They declared building unfit for human habitation and - often after court cases - rehoused some of the residents.
+They declared buildings unfit for human habitation and - often after court cases - rehoused some of the residents.

 By law property owners must offer a building's occupants alternative accommodation before evicting them, even if they are undocumented migrants.